praksharma/DeepINN/docs/ReadtheDocs/Markdown.md

 $$u_{xx}=\alpha \frac{\partial u^2}{\partial ^2 x}$$

 I think we can't type equations this way. but we can use `nbsphinx` to include `ipynb` files.
-Then we cna simply write Iron Python files and include it in the `.. toctree`.
+Then we can simply write Iron Python files and include it in the `.. toctree`.

 First we need to install `nbsphinx`.